Automattic/blaze-ads/readme.txt

 6. See how your campaign has performed!

 == Changelog ==

+= 0.5.2 - 2024-10-31 =
+* Add - Adds the assets for the DotOrg directory
+* Update - updates composer dependency for the Blaze package

 = 0.5.1 - 2024-10-01 =
 * Update - Run error reponses though esc_html